openvinotoolkit/openvino/docs/notebooks/254-llm-chatbot-with-output.rst

-   **Note**: There may be no speedup for INT4/INT8 compressed models on dGPU.
+   **NOTE**: There may be no speedup for INT4/INT8 compressed models on dGPU.

 .. code:: ipython3